getml/getml.com/src/docs/user_guide/data_model/data_model.md

 [](){#data-model}
 # Data model

-Defining the data model is a crucial step before training one of getML's [`Pipeline`][getml.data.Pipeline]s.
+Defining the data model is a crucial step before training one of getML's [`Pipeline`][getml.pipeline.Pipeline]s.
 You typically deal with this step after having [imported your data][importing-data] and [specified the roles][annotating-data-roles] of each column.

 When working with getML, the raw data usually comes in the form of relational data.
 That means the information relevant for a prediction is spread over several tables.
 The data model is the definition of the relationships between all of them.